A friend: What are you going to do in Malaga this time?

 Best for: tapas in a bar setting with flamenco.

 Well located for: Malaga centre.

-You’re just at the beginning of your research on where to eat in Malaga if you haven’t come across El Pimpi yet.
-It’s in every guidebook and on every list of the best places to eat in Malaga.
+You’re just at the beginning of your research if you haven’t come across El Pimpi yet.
+It’s in every guidebook and on every list of the best restaurants in the city.
 But here’s the thing – I wasn’t that impressed with El Pimpi.
 Don’t get me wrong – the food was lovely and it is far better than most of the tapas restaurants in Malaga.
 It’s just not THE best, in my opinion; which is what most of the online reviews will have you believe.
 My suspicion?
 El Pimpi has been so highly reviewed they have become a bit overconfident in the process.
 It is, however, worth a try if you have more than a few meal times in Malaga.
 And the location and decor are special so go for that alone.